ledger/ledger/README.md

 #### 2. MacPorts

-If you build stuff using MacPorts on OS X, as I do, here is what you would
+If you build stuff using MacPorts on macOS, as I do, here is what you would
 run:

     $ sudo port install -f cmake python26 \